GamingMakingDave/GMD_Loadingscreen/Readme.txt

 __________\////////////____\///______________\///__\////////////_____

-Thanks for buying the loading screen, I am confident that you can learn a lot from it and understand some of the ways.
+Thanks for useing the loading screen, I am confident that you can learn a lot from it and understand some of the ways.

 You can find the wiki here: https://gmd-scripts.gitbook.io/gmd/